-Paris in March – is it worth going?
-Weather, air temperature, prices in hotels and excursions 2023, what clothes to take with you.
-What to do in Paris in early spring, what sights to see, where to go in the vicinity and beyond – studied good Time for Trip.
+Paris in March 2024 – is it worth visiting?
+Weather, air temperature, what to wear, prices in hotels and on excursions.
+What to do in Paris in early March and later, what to visit in the city and near – studied good Time for Trip.

-Let’s still figure it out, is spring the time of pragmatists or romantics?
-Especially its starting phase, which in relation to Europe is generally unclear what it refers to.
+Let’s figure it out – is spring the time of pragmatists or romantics?
+Especially its initial phase, which, in relation to most of Europe, is often looking more like winter?

-And, of course, he will be right.
-Especially when it comes to March in Paris!
+And, of course, this person will be right.
+Especially if he says it in Paris in March!

-A city, that is extremely popular among tourists and travelers of all stripes, incomes and age categories.
-But far from always justifying their (often greatly inflated) expectations.
+In the city that is extremely popular among tourists of all stripes, income and age categories.
+But on the other hand – in a place, that doesn’t always meet greatly inflated expectations.

 Weather in Paris in March

 At first, it cannot be recognized as warm and sunny.
-And at night, it drops to +2-4 °C. Even zero are possible, that has the most beneficial effect on the attendance of popular museums in Paris.
+And at night, the air temperature often drops to +2-4 °C. Even zero are possible – that has the most beneficial effect on the attendance of most popular museums in Paris.

-For example, the air temperature in Paris at the beginning of March 2022 during the day fluctuated between +5-12 °C. Although at the end of the first decade of the month it pleased the townspeople and visitors with a brief rise to the level of +15 °C.
+For example, the temperature in Paris at the beginning of March 2023 during the day fluctuated between +6-10 °C. Although at the start of the second decade it pleased the townspeople and visitors with a brief rise to the level of +15 °C.

 In the middle of the month, the weather tried not to miss what had been achieved.
-And starting from the third decade of March, Paris began to warm up.
+And during the third decade of March, Paris was warmed by daytime temperatures range from +13 to +17 °C.

-So at the end of the month the city watched until +18-21 °C. And actually plunged into the foam of blooming gardens.
+Some years at the end of the month the city watched something like +18-21 °C. And actually plunged into the foam of blooming gardens.

-However, by the beginning of April there was an unexpected drop in the range to +10 °C. Either the Arctic cyclone came at the wrong time, as always, or nature simply decided that it was enough to spoil the Parisian population…
+However, in the beginning of April 2023 there was an unexpected cold snap t0 the range to +12-14 °C. Either the Arctic cyclone came at the wrong time, as always, or nature simply decided that it was enough to spoil the Parisian population…

-Therefore, you have the right to count, for example, on the fact that on Women’s Equality Day, that is, March 8, the weather in Paris will not freeze you.
-And even more – it will allow moving around the city for a long time and without harm to health.
+Therefore, you have the right to count, for example, on the fact that on Women’s Equality Day, that is, March 8, Paris will not freeze you.
+And even more – that the local weather will allow you to participate in a long city tour without any harm to health.

 Starting from the middle of the month, you should gradually start forgetting about warm clothes!

 That at night throughout the month, strong cold snaps are possible.
-Frosts usually do not reach, but the air temperature after sunset willingly rolls down to winter values.
+Frosts usually do not happen, but the air temperature after sunset willingly rolls down to winter values.

 Humidity is sometimes quite high.
 But in most cases, it tries not to exceed 70%.

-As for the rains, they are sometimes quite stormy, as if they intend to wash the city after the winter.
+As for the rains, in March they are sometimes quite stormy in Paris, as if they intend to wash the city after the winter.
 The average rainfall (about 40 mm) is not too high.
-And the expected number of nasty days typically does not exceed 5-6 per month.
+And the expected number of nasty days typically doesn’t exceed 5-6 per month.

 In general, we advise you to take into account all the advantages that a light but warm quilted jacket and boots with thick soles provide.
 Don’t forget about hoody and sweaters, just in case, take scarves or neckerchiefs with you.

 Many reviews also report the practical value of the umbrella taken.
-Although someone may prefer to wear a weightless bright raincoat.
-To leave hands free – you will have to take a lot of pictures!
+Although someone may prefer to wear a weightless bright raincoat just to leave hands free – for taking a lot of pictures of famous attractions of Paris!

 During this period, they can still please citizens who know how much hotels in Paris cost at the peak of the season.
 All others, of course, have the right to talk about the high cost.

-Since for the amount of 100 € per day you can find a room far from the center.
-And if it is, for example, the 10th district, you should know that you are in luck!
+Since for the amount of 130-150 € per day (for two) you can hardly find a room, as well – far from the city center.
+And if you do so, for example, in the 10th district, know – it’s a rare luck!

-Try to book a cozy and far from Charming apartment near Moulin Rouge – recently renovated and equipped with all the necessary equipment even for a demanding tourist.
-And if it doesn’t work out – someone has already gotten ahead of you – pay attention to not so spacious options.
+Try to book a room in the cozy Hotel Aulivia Opéra, clean and equipped with all the necessary items even for a demanding tourist.
+And if it doesn’t work out – someone has already gotten ahead of you – pay attention to alternate options.
 Which, however, may also be already occupied.

 One way or another, we advise you to pay attention to the studio in the Moulin RougeMontmartre neighborhood.
 It seems to be located in a rather emigrant area, but meanwhile it’s praised in the reviews.